We are looking for experienced consultants – office-based hybrid or remote workers

 3. you create your own job description – part-time or full-time, based in the office, or remote working at home – or as a hybrid worker, working in the office, or remote working as you wish

 4. you don’t need to spend any time on management issues

 5. you won’t have to cope with the overwhelming hassle and risk involved in setting up your own firm – or the increasing levels of over-regulation that sole practitioners struggle with

-6. we know how to make consultancy work – alongside our conventionally employed solicitors, we currently have five very different types of fee earning consultants working with us, with a sixth lined up to join shortly
+6. we know how to make consultancy work – alongside our conventionally employed solicitors, we currently have a number of different types of fee earning consultants working with us

 7. we won’t take you on just make a quick buck.
 We have already turned dozens and dozens of potential consultants away.
 If we think we can’t provide what you really need, we simply won’t go ahead

 Here at Bonallack & Bishop, we refuse to take part in the gloom rapidly settling on the legal profession.
 We believe that despite the very real threats growing in the marketplace for most law firms, there is the possibility for great lawyers and great firms to thrive.
 But only if they’re flexible, if they know how and when to change – and if they provide great client service.